Mifepristone and Misoprostol

 Under normal circumstances, FDA guidelines are treated by clinicians as a recommendation.
 The medical community uses scientific evidence to adapt these recommendations, often finding off-label uses and or updated regimens for drugs.
 Even as early as 2001, 84% of physicians providing medication abortions followed the revised regimen for mifepristone instead of the guidelines on the FDA label.

 Ignoring this medical expertise, however, anti-choice politicians used the overly-cautious FDA label to restrict abortion services.
-They passed laws claiming to “protect” women from the potential harm of a “dangerous drug,” but it was just another way to decrease access to the safe and effective medication abortion pills.
+They passed laws claiming to "protect" women from the potential harm of a "dangerous drug," but it was just another way to decrease access to the safe and effective medication abortion pills.
 Not only were these laws medically unnecessary, they actually put women’s health at risk.
-Some examples of these current laws are highlighted below.

 - Thirty-four states only allow licensed physicians to give mifepristone to patients.
 The World Health Organization recommends that mid-level healthcare professionals like physician assistants and nurse practitioners be trained to administer medication abortions.
 These laws restrict the capacity of facilities offering abortion services and mean pregnant people often wait longer for an appointment.